dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 So when doing `squeeze()`, you are burning anything you don't want. when doing `exit()` you burn what you don't want, and errors accumulate.
 ? could exits be stored as a filter, so that if you put the exit into itself, you are doing burn all ?

+Exit should not be complicated, and should require filters if things get stuck, rather than a counter ?
+UI would help people block badly behaving tokens ? atIndex can be used to know which tokens failed to exit, and so a filter can be built to exclude them.